Logo

 MISSION STATEMENT

-To provide inspections for the community, taking into account public safety, health and general welfare,
+To provide inspections for the community, taking into account public safety, health, and general welfare,

 through the effective and efficient administration and enforcement of the North Carolina State Building Codes.

-ALLInspections for the Town of Spring Lake
+ALL Inspections for the Town of Spring Lake

 need to be scheduled